 I blame Christmas.

 Yes, Christmas has launched an all-out assault on Thanksgiving in an attempt to destroy the American way of life.
 And how convenient that Christmas has been quick to claim, "Oh no, I’m just defending myself, there’s a war on me, and so anything I do is totally justified."
 This is complete balderdash easily discounted by the facts.
 Has Thanksgiving ever done anything to hurt Christmas?
 No. Has Thanksgiving rammed its traditions down the throat of Christmas?
+No. Has Thanksgiving demanded that its celebration extend over a month beyond its appropriate date, to demand attention more rightfully given to Christmas?
 No.

 But Christmas sure has done that to Thanksgiving.
 Don’t believe me?
 Why not pop down to City Hall this evening, where you might notice that North Adams has decided to light a gigantic Christmas tree -- a gigantic Christmas tree lighting where hundreds of people show up to watch Santa Claus himself arrive and hand out gifts and candy canes.